gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 Facts expressed in a subject-predicate-object pattern are also known as triples.

 ##Semantic Triples
 Semantic triples are expressions in a subject-predicate-object pattern that define intended structure and meaning.
-For example, `Sensor/001 hasObserved MilitaryUnit/001` and `MilitaryUnit/001 hasObservation Position/001`.

 The triple pattern is foundational for W3C SPARQL-enabled [SPARQL Protocol and RDF Query Language](https://en.wikipedia.org/wiki/SPARQL) analytic and machine learning algorithms.
 Several algorithms are able to consume large aggregations of triples from various sources.